Planned giving can offer substantial tax benefits as well as the opportunity to support RiverArts in a significant way.

 If you itemize on your tax return, cash donations up to 100% of your Adjusted Gross Income can be deducted;

-Corporations giving cash donations can deduct up to 25% of taxable income for the year 2020;
+Corporations giving cash donations can deduct up to 25% of taxable income for the year 2020.
+Please check with your financial advisor to confirm that you qualify to make this same contribution in 2022;

-For tax payers who do not itemize, cash donations up to $300 can be take as Above-the-Line deduction, which brings additional tax savings (this benefit may be made permanent following 2020).
+For taxpayers who do not itemize, cash donations up to $300 can be taken as an Above-the-Line deduction, which brings additional tax savings (this benefit may be made permanent following 2020).

 Please, remember to speak with a tax professional regarding these benefits and your individual situation.